albertodoimo/ACTAM/README.md

 This project was developed in the context of the "**_Advanced Coding Tools and Methodologies_**" course held at [Politecnico di Milano](https://www.polimi.it/) for the Master's Degree in [Music and Acoustic Engineering](https://suono.polimi.it/).
 The task was to design and implement a musical web application based on the `HTML`/`CSS`/`JavaScript` framework.

 The system can be tested by the user in two ways:

 - Via the <a href="http://albertodoimo.github.io/" target="_blank" rel="noopener noreferrer">Hosted Website</a>.
-- Downloading the whole project from GitHub and running it using VS Code live server.
+- Downloading the whole project from GitHub and running it using VS Code _Live Server_.

 Please note that:

-- The system is compatible with Edge, Chrome and Opera.
+- The system is compatible with **Edge**, **Chrome** and **Opera**.
 Bugs and poor performances may affect the user experience in other browsers.
 - An Internet connection is necessary to use the website.

 ## Table of Contents